AnasXbouali/anasxbouali.github.io/config.md

 mintoclevel = 2

 # 🌐 DEPLOYMENT
-# The prepath is NOT needed for a user page (e.g., username.github.io)
+# This prepath is crucial for deploying to a GitHub project page
-# prepath = "my-academic-site"
+prepath = "my-academic-site"

 # 🧼 IGNORE THESE FILES/FOLDERS WHEN BUILDING
 ignore = ["node_modules/", "drafts/", "private/"]